Wine Consultant to Sarasota, Tampa, Naples, Florida

 This is one of the more complicated topics of wine but I will make some summary judgments for you.
 These are the most general of rules.
 When I say you can keep 5 years, for example, I am using the vintage date as a starting point.
 And when I say you can keep it more time, that assumes proper storage at 52-55 degrees Fahrenheit.

 • If the wine, red or white, costs less than $12.00 a bottle, it was meant to be drunk that night.
-The cork on the far right was chosen for such a wine.
-0% chance of being equivalent to a 30+ dollar bottle.

 • If it costs between $12.00 and $20.00 a bottle, you can drink it that night or keep it (52 to 55 degrees F) for up to 5 years.
-Chances are roughly 10% like $30 a bottle; 0% like a $50 bottle.
+Chances are roughly 10% like a good $30 a bottle; 0% like a $50 bottle.

 • If it costs between $20.00 to $30.00 and is white, you can drink it that night or keep it (52 to 55 degrees F) for up to 5 - 7 years.
 If red, you can drink that night or for 10 to 15 additional years.
-For the $20-24 range, 25% chance it will taste like the $30 bottle
+For the $20-24 range, 25% chance it will taste like a good $30 bottle

 • If it costs over $30.00 a bottle and is white (and not a Sauterne type of wine), you can drink it that night or keep it for, minimally, an additional 10 years.
+If red, you can drink that night or for, minimally, an additional 15 years.

 Again, I note that wine corks generally deteriorate from 25 years and older so beware of buying a wine with that much age, especially from a store or a source without temperature control.